natalieoulman/natalieoulman/README.md

 <h2 align="center">What's keeping Natalie busy...</h2>

-🔭 I’m currently working on my personal website
+🔭 I’m currently working on getting my BA in Comp Sci

-🌱 I’m currently learning about how to implement trees
+🌱 I’m currently learning about Github

-👯 I’m collaborating on a group project called pour-decisions with some of my fellow Hackbright Alum
+👯 I’m collaborating on a group project.
+Details coming soon.

 🤔 I’m looking for help with interview practice and talking about coding in general